Main Page and Map | Links | Contact

 In August of 1346, Edward massed 15,000 men.
 His forces, horses, food and supplies for man and beast were carried to the continent on a fleet of some seven hundred cogs of between 30 and 70 tons.
 A cog of about 30 tons would be needed to carry 30 horses, so he required 400 cogs to transport all the horses needed for this expedition.
 Horses were stabled in slings, but stood on their hooves, the slings needed to prevent them from slipping when the ship rolled or pitched.

 Preparing for a fight in France was no easy matter.
+Apart from the feeding of men and animals, much administrative work had to be done before the dawn.
+Weapons had to be sharpened, armour to be repaired as required and arrows issued.
 The knights needed horses, four each, their esquires, three each and men-at-arms, two each.
 The assault across the channel required that 14,000 horses be bought and transported to France.
 Horses need hay.
 The cavalry ration was 20 pounds of hay and 8 pounds of oats a day.
 This works out to be 175 tons of food per day.
 Food had to be sufficient for the first five days in hostile country plus two days' crossing.
 This resulted in the necessity of having 1225 tons plus straw for the decks collected and transported across the channel.
+Wagon trains were also a source of worry for commanders.
+120 to 150 were needed for each division.
+Three such wagon trains took up four miles of road space and moved so slowly, narching men left them well behind.
 Little wonder war required armadas and taxpayers.

 Cog